 Basic Project Purpose: The basic project purpose comprises the fundamental, essential, or irreducible purpose of the project, and is used by USACE to determine whether the project is water dependent.
-The basic purpose of this Program is to provide a mechanism for private landowners in Santa Cruz County to work with the RCD to complete environmentally beneficial conservation and restoration projects that require permits and approvals from various regulatory agencies.
+The basic purpose of this Program is to authorize structures or work, including discharges of dredged or fill material, in waters of the U.S. for activities similar in nature that are environmentally beneficial and have no more than minimal individual and cumulative adverse environmental effects.

-Overall Project Purpose: The overall project purpose serves as the basis for the Section 404(b)(1)alternatives analysis, and is determined by further defining the basic project purpose in a manner that more specifically describes the applicant's goals for the project, while allowing a reasonable range of alternatives to be analyzed.
-The overall purpose of this Program is to encourage implementation of practices that will reduce non-point source pollution and streambank erosion and provide associated benefits of streambank protection, groundwater recharge, and aquatic and terrestrial habitat enhancement.
+Overall Project Purpose: The overall project purpose serves as the basis for the Section 404(b)(1) alternatives analysis, and is determined by further defining the basic project purpose in a manner that more specifically describes the applicant's goals for the project, while allowing a reasonable range of alternatives to be analyzed.
+The overall purpose of this Program is to streamline the permitting of minimal-impact Corps-regulated activities conducted under the Program.